MmProbeAndLockPages function (wdm.h)

-The MmProbeAndLockPages routine probes the specified virtual memory pages, makes them resident, and locks them in memory.
+The MmProbeAndLockPages routine probes the specified virtual memory pages, makes them resident, and locks them in memory (say for a DMA transfer).
+This ensures the pages cannot be freed and reallocated while a device driver (or hardware) is still using them.

-void MmProbeAndLockPages( PMDL MemoryDescriptorList, KPROCESSOR_MODE AccessMode, LOCK_OPERATION Operation );
+void MmProbeAndLockPages( [in, out] PMDL MemoryDescriptorList, [in] KPROCESSOR_MODE AccessMode, [in] LOCK_OPERATION Operation );

 A pointer to an MDL that specifies a virtual memory buffer.
 If the routine successfully locks the pages in memory, the MDL is updated to describe the underlying physical pages.